(210)201-4578 TRANSFORM & RENEW

 Elizabeth Oldham is an LPC-S and co-founder of Transform & Renew, PLLC.
 She specializes in co-dependency, anxiety and OCD, depression and mood disorders.

-Aimee Rhodes, Doctoral Candidate and LPC-S is a cofounder of Transform & Renew, PLLC.
+Aimee Rhodes, Doctorate in Education, Global Training and Development and LPC-S is a cofounder of Transform & Renew, PLLC.
 She specializes in mood disorders, relationship trauma and grief.

 Ariana Hernandez, student counselor at Sul Ross State University is supervised by Aimee Rhodes, LPC-S. Ariana enjoys working with teens and adults facing life adjustment, depression, anxiety and other mood related issues.